DanielReverter/EDA-on-data-science-jobs-and-salary-prediction/README.md

 ## Summary

 The objective of this project is simple: to get a better grasp on the current market for data related jobs worldwide.
 This is done in 2 steps: In the first one, a comprehensive EDA (Exploratory Data Analysis) is performed using multiple visualization tools to help the reader follow along.
-Pretty much all aspects regarding data related jobs that can be analyzed are (experience level of employee, job title, company location, salary and many more) but the focus of the EDA lies on the job salaries.
+Pretty much all aspects regarding data related jobs that can be analyzed are: experience level of employee, job title, company location, salary and many more, but the focus of the EDA lies on the job salaries.
 To further understand the market, some machine learning techniques are used to create a predictive model for those salaries.
-The predictive model is then deployed online so anyone can use it without having to meddle with the code.
+The predictive model is then deployed online so anyone can use it without having to understand the code.

 ## Data